ArtOfCode-/concaten/README.md

     Design some code that'll test as many features as possible, as strenuously as possible, so that we have a good program to benchmark and profile with.
 I want to optimize the slowest parts.
+  * [ ] Make sure nothing leaks memory.
+    There are a lot of places where memory could get leaked, especially in the standard library.
+Go through and make sure none of them are actually leaking anything.
   * [ ] Benchmarking between Concaten and equivalent-level languages
     Probably Python or Ruby.
 I want at most 3x time taken, and for that value to be as low as possible.